The Hold That Used to Be Free

 Pilot to Production: The Gap Nobody Plans For

 Most migrations don’t start because someone planned one, they start because half the organisation is already using something unsanctioned and you’re formalising it before it turns into a compliance problem.
 I’ve seen that across different types of tech, and the failure mode is always the same: the pilot gets all the investment and the rollout gets whatever’s left, which is usually not much.
-The hard part of a migration is usually the stretch between a successful pilot and a real rollout. ...
+That gap is the rollout version of the question I came back to in Better Than What It Replaces: is the new thing actually better for the person who has to use it? ...

 April 4, 2026 · 6 min · Kashif Nazir